SAIL-Labs/GLINTPipeline/docs/source/index.rst

 * dark frames
 * spectral data: data acquired with a tunable spectral source.
 One set (e.g. folder) of frames per wavelength.
 The name of the folder must contain the wavelength
 * geometric data: no fringe data.
 Obtained either with OPD out of the coherent length or by blurring the fringes
+* data with individual beam active.
+Obtained by moving the mask to be sure that **one** and only **one** beam is active.
+Be careful with cross-talk and wiggles.
+The name of the files must contain the keyword ``pX`` with X=1..4 the id of the beam.

 Run the script in the following order:

 1. :doc:`glint_dark`
 2. :doc:`glint_geometric_calibration`
 3. :doc:`glint_spectral_calibration`
+4. :doc:`glint_zeta_coeff`

+For sanity, step 2 should be run for every observation session.

 Routine use
 -------------